 Music elicits an emotional response in most people.
 Caregivers can take advantage of this and help children identify their emotions with this music and movement activity.

 Ask your child what animal they would like to pretend to be.
 Then ask them how they think that animal would dance if they were able.

 Put on a song and watch what they come up with!

 Head, Shoulder, Knees and Toes

 This activity helps kids stretch their bodies and learn body part names at the same time.
-It’s easy enough for very young children and it’s great exercise for everyone.
+It’s easy enough for very young children and it’s a great exercise for everyone.